ancore/geojson-serializer/README.md

 # geojson-serializer

-A library with a JsonSerializer and a set of annotations to serialize any PoJo as [GeoJSON](https://tools.ietf.org/html/rfc7946).
+A library with a `JsonSerializer` and a set of annotations to serialize any PoJo as [GeoJSON](https://tools.ietf.org/html/rfc7946).

-Currently supported is [Feature](https://tools.ietf.org/html/rfc7946#section-3.2) and [FeatureCollection](https://tools.ietf.org/html/rfc7946#section-3.3),
+Supported so far is [Feature](https://tools.ietf.org/html/rfc7946#section-3.2) and [FeatureCollection](https://tools.ietf.org/html/rfc7946#section-3.3), [GeometryCollection](https://tools.ietf.org/html/rfc7946#section-3.1.8).
-[GeometryCollection](https://tools.ietf.org/html/rfc7946#section-3.1.8).

 A demo Spring Boot project is available: [demo project](https://github.com/dtap-gmbh/geojson-serializer-demo)